snirsh/sharristh-budget/docs/DEV_GUIDE.md

 # Developer Guide

-This guide will help you get started developing on the Sharristh Budget application.
+This guide will help you get started developing on the Sharristh Family Budget application.

 ## Prerequisites